 19. Don’t Feel Bad Saying No

-20. Buy Gifts In Advance
+20. Buy Gifts in Advance

 21. Travel for the Holidays Instead

 How about Christmas away this year?
 Dust off your passport and head off to a new holiday experience or warmer weather.
+If you're traveling, you can experience the fun of a trip with the added twist of holiday cheer.
+Being on vacation will also limit the stress of cleaning the house, preparing a giant meal, or visiting extended family.

-22. Keep it Simple.
-You Don’t Need to Do It All
+22. Keep It Simple.
+You Don’t Need To Do It All

 23. Consider Experiences as Gifts